 If you’re hoping to cast a few lines while you’re on the island, we’ve got the fishing report for you!
 From fly fishing for bonefish to deep sea pursuits, there’s a charter for every type of fisherman on Anna Maria Island.
 Our vacation rentals are located nearby, making an early departure from the local marinas simple and pain-free.
 Check out our fishing report for more details!

 Anna Maria Island has no shortage of boats for hire.
-Additionally, there are dozens of locals providing licensed Captains and boats outfitted for a day of fishing on briny waters.
-Here is a list of 7 Anna Maria Island Fishing Charters to choose from.
+There are dozens of local licensed Captains and boats outfitted for a day of fishing on briny waters.
+Here is a list of 7 Anna Maria Island Fishing Charters.

 Places to Fish